-Wondering how to start affiliate marketing on TUNE?
-In the process of planning for 2023?
+Wondering how to test out an affiliate marketing program for your company?
+In the process of software buying for next year?
 Either way, we’ve got you covered with the information you need to start your partner program the right way.

 Every successful partnership requires partner identification, outreach, negotiation, and ongoing relationship management.
 Devoting resources to this upfront effort will pay dividends in the success of your program.

 TUNE’s differentiation is that your program is highly customizable, rather than being held to the rules of a rigid network.
 Whether you choose a technology platform or a traditional affiliate network, success means putting in the work.
 Below, we dig into four areas that are keys to success when you start affiliate marketing on TUNE (or any platform).

 4 Keys to Starting an Affiliate Marketing Program

 #1 – Partner Identification

 There are thousands of potential partners for your program.
 However, all affiliate marketers are not right for every program.
 Our recommendation is to consider your offer, the channels that perform best already, and the marketing tactics you would approve for a third party to perform to promote that offer.

 From there, you can look at affiliate marketers your competitors are working with using tools like Publisher Discovery.
 In addition, you can look at competitive commission rates using tools like CashbackMonitor.com.